 FAQs

-No, once you complete the retraining on teacher practice and student growth, the designation will be reinstated.
+Once you complete retraining on teacher practice and student growth, your designation will be reinstated.

 Once completed, your evaluator designation follows your licensure cycle.
 The designation is good for the cycle in which it was earned and for the next subsequent five-year cycle.
 However, during that subsequent five-year cycle, you must complete the retraining courses to ensure the designation continues to remain valid.